 Do instant deposits always work?

-Can I speed up the process?
+Can I speed up a check deposit?

 Bottom Line